wjs4572/aws-localstack-lab/LAB_INSTRUCTIONS.md

 If you use this project in a public product or educational material, please cite: "Developed by W. Simpson / SimpsonConcepts".

-## License

-Licensed under the MIT License.

-**Attribution requested:**
-If you use this project in a public product or educational material, please cite: "Developed by W. Simpson / SimpsonConcepts".